Forest of Saint-Germain-en-Laye © French Moments

 Henry IV and Louis XIII were fond of fox hunting while François I had the forest redesigned with star-like crossroads (Lamballe, Penthièvre, Provence, Artois…) and crucifixes (croix Dauphine from 1535, Croix Saint-Simon from 1645, croix de Poissy from 1640, croix de Noailles…).

-In the 17th century Louis XIV commissioned from his landscape architect André Le Nôtre the construction of a monumental terrace bordering the forest and overlooking the River Seine valley.
+In the 17th century, Louis XIV commissioned his landscape architect André Le Nôtre the edification of a monumental terrace bordering the forest and overlooking the River Seine valley.

 The Dauphine railing, doorway to the Forest of Saint-Germain © French Moments